REALcuba/MC-homework/README.md

 What does HEAD refer to in the context of git?
 (Not to be confused with the "HEAD<<<<" one observes within merge conflict)

-It refer to the branch HEAD.
+It refer to the last commit in github.